ros-navigation/docs.nav2.org/tutorials/docs/graph_generation.rst

 |

-5- Select Layer -> Create Layer -> New ShapeFile Layer.
-Make sure the name of the layer is edges, the type is LineString and the correct coordinate system is set.
+5- Now an edge layer can be created.
+Select `Layer -> Create Layer -> New ShapeFile Layer`.
+Set the shapefile layer setting to be
+`edges` for the `File name`, `LineString` for the `Geometry type` and `WGS 84/ Pseudo-Mercator` for the coordinate system.
+Press `OK`.

 |

  .. image:: images/graph_generation/edge_layer.png
-    :height: 300px
+    :height: 400px
-    :width: 400px
+    :width: 600px
     :align: center

 |

 Click on the edge layer and use the tool bar to start adding edges.
-Use the magnet tool to snap the start and end points of the edge to the nodes.
+Use the magnet tool to snap the start and end points of the edge to nodes.

 |